briggsb9/gptvision-property-maintenance-demo/README.md

 ![AZD Down Example](./public/AZDDown.png)

-You will also be given the option to purge any soft deleted resources.
+You will also be given the option to purge any soft deleted resources. **Note**: This can take around 10 mins to complete.

 ## Troubleshooting